santansarah/retrofit-vs-httpclient-null-json/README.md

     }},"status":1,"status_verbose":"product found"}
 ```

-Here, `"carbohydrates_serving":""` is an empty string!
+Here, `"carbohydrates_serving":""` is an empty string! 😵‍💫🤪🤔
 Now we have 3 scenarios:

 * Carbs per serving returns a number, like 9, or 26
 * or, it's completely missing from the JSON response
-* or finally, it could be set to an empty string
+* and finally, it could be set to an empty string

-So how do we handle this?
+So how do we handle this in our apps?
 The answer for me was different based on my API client.
-I prefer
-using Ktor's HttpClient in my projects, but for my latest one, I switched back to Retrofit just to
+I prefer using Ktor's HttpClient in my projects, but for my latest one, I switched back to Retrofit
-get some variety in my life.
-So here's what I found out while building my app, and I'll take you
+just to get some variety in my life.
+So here's what I ran into while building my latest app, and
-along on the journey.
+I'll take you along on the journey.

 First, I'll go over a Ktor HttpClient setup, then, I'll go over Retrofit.
 Here are the corresponding
-branches if you want to take a look:
+branches if you want to follow along:

 https://github.com/santansarah/retrofit-vs-httpclient-null-json/tree/ktor_httpclient
 https://github.com/santansarah/retrofit-vs-httpclient-null-json/tree/retrofit